Modes of delivery

 Units can be delivered in a number of modes.
 Irrespective of mode, a unit should require about 150 hours of effort across the trimester (including and up to the exam weeks) and all teaching activities should require students to be active in their learning and focussed on demonstrating achievement of the unit learning outcomes.

 The predominant modes at Deakin are:

-- Blended: Some units require students to engage in a mix of located and synchronous plus Cloud and asynchronous learning experiences.
+- Blended: Some units require students to engage in a mix of located and synchronous plus Online and asynchronous learning experiences.
 This blend of learning opportunities allows students to interact in real-time as well as time to work independently off-campus.